On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Inclusions of maximal divisorial sets in the arc space of

 More precisely, we are interested in the following wedges (compare with the last paragraph of Definition \ref{def:def_fix}): \begin{defn} A \emph{wedge realizing a Nash-adjacency} $\overline{N}_F\contneq\overline{N}_E$ is a wedge $\alpha$ such that $\alpha_0$ is in $\dot{N}_F$ and $\alpha_s$ is in ${N}_E$ for $s \neq 0$.
 Moreover: \begin{enumerate} \item we say that $\alpha$ is \emph{dicritical} if and only if $E$ is dicritical for the wedge, that is, if and only if:

 sends the special point to the generic point of $E$.
-In the convergent case, this may be interpreted as the fact that $\widetilde{\alpha}_s(0)$ moves along the divisor $E$, when the parameter $s$ varies. \item we say that $\alpha$ \emph{strictly realises the Nash-adjacency} if and only if $\alpha_s$ lift transversally by $E$ for all $s\neq 0$ small enough. \end{enumerate} \end{defn}
+In the convergent case, this may be interpreted as the fact that $\widetilde{\alpha}_s(0)$ moves along the divisor $E$, when the parameter $s$ varies. \item we say that $\alpha$ \emph{strictly realises the Nash-adjacency} if and only if $\alpha_s$ lifts transversally to $E$ for all $s\neq 0$ small enough. \end{enumerate} \end{defn}

 Observe that a wedge realising a Nash-adjacency neither has to be dicritical nor has to strictly realize an adjacency.
 There is also no implication between being dicritical and strictly realizing an adjacency.